Publications

 Walter C. Ladwig III, “Security Assistance and Counterinsurgency: The British Experience in Oman, 1964-1975,” in Kendall Gott, ed., Security Assistance: U.S. and International Historical Perspectives (Leavenworth, KS: CSI Press, 2006).

-PUBLICATIONS IN POLICY JOURNALS AND BOOK REVIEWS
+PUBLICATIONS IN POLICY JOURNALS

 Walter C. Ladwig III, “Friendly Persuasion is Not Enough: The Limits of the Lansdale Approach,” Texas National Security Review (April 2018)